 - Eyedrops to control cornea inflammation.
 Inflammation on the surface of your eyes (cornea) may be controlled with prescription eyedrops that contain the immune-suppressing medication cyclosporine (Restasis) or corticosteroids.
 Corticosteroids are not ideal for long-term use due to possible side effects.

 - Eye inserts that work like artificial tears.
 If you have moderate to severe dry eye symptoms and artificial tears don't help, another option may be a tiny eye insert that looks like a clear grain of rice.
 Once a day, you place the hydroxypropyl cellulose (Lacrisert) insert between your lower eyelid and your eyeball.
 The insert dissolves slowly, releasing a substance that's used in eye drops to lubricate your eye.

 - Tear-stimulating drugs.
 Drugs called cholinergics (pilocarpine, cevimeline) help increase tear production.
 These drugs are available as pills, gel or eyedrops.
 Possible side effects include sweating.

 - Eye drops made from your own blood.
 These are called autologous blood serum drops.
 They may be an option if you have severe dry eye symptoms that don't respond to any other treatment.
 To make these eye drops, a sample of your blood is processed to remove the red blood cells and then mixed with a salt solution.

 Other procedures that may be used to treat dry eyes include:

 Closing your tear ducts to reduce tear loss.
 Your doctor may suggest this treatment to keep your tears from leaving your eye too quickly.
 This can be done by partially or completely closing your tear ducts, which normally serve to drain tears away.

 Tear ducts can be plugged with tiny silicone plugs (punctal plugs).
 These are removable.
 Or tear ducts can be plugged with a procedure that uses heat.
 This is a more permanent solution called thermal cautery.

 Using special contact lenses.
 Ask your doctor about newer contact lenses designed to help people with dry eyes.

-Some people with severe dry eyes may opt for special contact lenses that protect the surface of your eyes and trap moisture.
+Some people with severe dry eyes may opt for special contact lenses that protect the surface of the eyes and trap moisture.
 These are called scleral lenses or bandage lenses.